 Problems arise when schemas clash.
 Valian uses the example of women in the military (Valian 1998, 122-3).
-The schema for women has us assume that women are life-giving and nurturing as opposed to life-taking and aggressive.
+The schema for women has us assume that women are life-giving and nurturing.
 The schema for the military, of course, has us assume that troops are life-taking and aggressive.
-In cases like this, it is difficult to accept anything that seems to be an instance of both schemas.
+In such cases, it is difficult to accept anything that seems to be an instance of both schemas.
 The deeper the schemas, the more difficult it is to tolerate a conflicting case.